 Curriculum links: DT (design, CAD/CAM, iterative design), Computing (digital literacy, software skills), Mathematics (geometry, measurement, spatial reasoning), Art (form, proportion).

-Suitable for: KS2 through to KS3.
+Suitable for: Hyett Education's CAD workshop covers Years 3-7 (ages 7-12, KS2 to early KS3).
 The combination of creativity and technical skill makes 3D design workshops popular for cross-curricular enrichment days.

 8. Animation and Creative Computing Workshops

-Stop-motion animation and digital storytelling workshops sit at the intersection of computing, art, and literacy.
+Stop-motion animation workshops for schools sit at the intersection of computing, art, and literacy.
 Students create short animated films using tablets, cameras, and animation software, learning about frame rates, sequencing, narrative structure, and digital media production.

 Curriculum links: Computing (digital literacy, multimedia), English (narrative, storytelling), Art (visual composition, design), DT (iterative design).

 Suitable for: KS1 through to KS2.
-Stop-motion animation is especially popular with primary schools as a cross-curricular activity linking computing with English and art.
+Stop-motion animation is especially suited to a cross-curricular activity linking selected computing, English and art content.

 How to Choose a STEM Workshop Provider